50 HOUR FILMMAKING CHALLENGE

 3. The upload link will be sent as soon as the challenge begins and will be closed at the end of the challenge.

-4. Apart from uploading the film, the teams are required to sign and submit the agreements online which shall be sent after the 50 hours.
+4. Along with uploading the film, the teams are required to sign and submit the Creator's agreement online which shall be sent along with the theme mail.

 B. Tasks – Each team has to perform the following tasks in the given period of 50 hour.